Last Web page update: 2/1/2019, referencing GPT fdisk version 1.0.4

 Typing o at the recovery & transformation prompt displays the MBR data, and you can see the hybrid partition definitions.
 (Caution: The o command, when typed at the main menu, creates a fresh GPT, including a new protective MBR.)
 If you compare the start and end values to the start and end values for the GPT partitions, you should see that they match for the hybridized partitions.
 The EFI GPT (0xEE) partition covers the GPT data structures, and in some cases it can cover more.
 If you don't hybridize the partition that comes first in disk order, the EFI GPT partition will cover its space, for instance.
 In this example, the extra 0x0A partition covers the area of the second GPT partition, since that was the single largest area that was unallocated in the MBR scheme.
 In other cases, you might have an MBR partition that spans multiple GPT partitions or that just covers a bit of unused space at the end of the disk (protecting the secondary GPT data structures and perhaps one or more partitions at the end of the disk).
 If you hybridize only one GPT partition and choose to create the extra protective partition, GPT fdisk will be able to protect all the available disk space in the combination of the regular 0xEE partition, the extra protective partition you create, and the hybridized partition itself.

 If necessary, you can modify the hybrid MBR with Linux's fdisk or other GPT-unaware partitioning tools.
-GPT-aware programs, however, are likely to modify the GPT side alone, or perhaps change the hybrid MBR back into a standard protective MBR, as GNU Parted does, at least through version 3.0.
+(Recent versions of fdisk are GPT-aware.
+To modify the hybrid MBR with them, include the -t dos flag, as in fdisk -t dos /dev/sdc.)
+GPT-aware programs, however, are likely to modify the GPT side alone, or perhaps change the hybrid MBR back into a standard protective MBR, as GNU Parted does, at least through version 3.2.
 Because GPT doesn't use CHS addressing, you're likely to find that your partitions don't begin or end on cylinder boundaries, as viewed by fdisk or other MBR tools.
 This isn't a problem with modern OSes, but if you need to boot a truly ancient OS, such as DOS, you may not be able to use even the hybrid MBR partitions.